GargiPandeyy/Movuiz/README.md

 # Movuiz 🎬

-A movie quiz game.
+a movie quiz game.

-Pick a genre, choose a movie, and answer 5 questions about it.
-Get at least 50% right to unlock the next movie.
-Complete all 3 movies in a genre to unlock the next genre!
+pick a genre, choose a movie, and answer 5 questions about it.
+Get at least 50% right to unlock the next movie. complete all 3 movies in a genre to unlock the next genre!

 ## Scoring